interlock-network/interlock-docs/whitepaper.md

 The **Know Your Customer** laws are an interesting example of laws that require establishing the trustworthiness of a customer.
-In principle it is basically the same concept as checking whether a website is legitimate or fraudulent or whether an account on the Interlock Network is highly regarded or shunned.
+In principle it is basically the same concept as checking whether a website is legitimate or fraudulent; or whether an account on the Interlock Network is highly regarded or shunned.
 Obviously, if all transactions happened on the Interlock Network &mdash; or on *any* blockchain &mdash; KYC laws would be trivial to implement.
 That is one of the nice side effects of